Your Top 10 Open Source No Code Platforms: A Quick Guide

 Q: Why no-code is the future?

-A: As more and more organizations resort to the usage of no-code or low-code platforms, the scope and breadth of business need that these tools provide solutions for also increase exponentially.
+A: As more and more organizations resort to no-code or low-code platforms, the scope and breadth of business need that these tools provide solutions for also increase exponentially.
 More and more citizen developers are delving into software and solutions programming using these tools, thereby increasing the resource pool of individuals that can build and deploy software solutions.

-Bottom Line
+The Bottom Line